models-lab/model-mate/README.md

 The `experiments` folder contains the source code to pre-process the dataset, build the ML models and evaluate them.

-Checkout the [experiments/README.md](experiments/README.md) for more information build the models.
+Checkout the [experiments/README.md](experiments/README.md) for more information about how to build the models.